How to use Whirlfloc tablets when brewing

 You can use Whirlfloc tablets as a clarifier for both extract and all grain brewing.

 If you are doing an all grain boil, you add one tablet per 10 gallons when you have 5 minutes left in your boil.
-If you add any earlier, the boiling of your wort will destroy the ingredients ruin their effectiveness.
+If you add any earlier, the boiling of your wort will destroy the ingredients and ruin their effectiveness.

 If you are using an extract kit for either beer or cider, you can add the Whirlfloc when fermentation has completed.